hannahchan/hannahchan/README.md

 ## Hi, I'm Hannah

 I'm a Software Engineer with Cloud and Infrastructure (DevOps) experience.
-I currently work for [Endeavour Drinks](https://www.woolworthsgroup.com.au/page/about-us/our-brands/liquor) but honed most of my skills by working in a microservices environment at a company called [MYOB](https://www.myob.com).
+I currently work for EndeavourX, the tech division of [Endeavour Group](https://endeavourgroup.com.au), building microservices.
+I also previously worked in a microservices environment at a company called [MYOB](https://www.myob.com).
 This is my personal GitHub profile.

 I primarily focus on building containerised applications with C# / .NET and deploying it to Kubernetes.
-I've also built serverless applications with TypeScript and Node.js on AWS and in the front-end space I work with React.
+I've also built serverless applications with TypeScript and Node.js on AWS and in the front-end space I have worked with both Angular and React.

-For a breakdown of my skills and interests I've put together a [Tech Radar](TechRadar.md).

 In my early career I worked in Enterprise IT.